autopkg/watchmanmonitoring-recipes/README.md

-watchmanmonitoring-recipies
+Watchman Monitoring Recipes
 ===========================

 A recipe to download the latest Monitoring Client version for a given subscription

+## Fork this recipe

+This recipe references a subscriber's subdomain.
+In order for this to work for you

 ## Downloading the client
-Without AutoPkg, an IT administrator can download the latest build of their installer, and save it as a post-restore action in their depoyment system of choice.
+Without AutoPkg, an IT administrator can download the latest build of their installer, and save it as a post-restore action in their deployment system of choice.

 Using defaults to set preferences, even before deployment, the behavior of the monitoring client can be controlled.
 See more at https://www.watchmanmonitoring.com/terminal-commands